RafiDr00/nutriwalk-prototype/docs/VERIFICATION-REPORT.md

 ## 🎊 Conclusion

-Your NutriWalk backend has been thoroughly tested and verified.
+Your CaloriCatcher backend has been thoroughly tested and verified.
 All 27 tests pass with 100% success rate.
 Every endpoint works correctly, security is properly implemented, and performance is excellent.

 **You can confidently:**
 - Demo this to judges